 [Section 51A inserted by No. 6 of 2008 s.
 31(1).]

 52. Prosecuting s.
-51 offence for non-appearance etc. in superior court
+51 offence for non-appearance in superior court

 (1) This section applies, notwithstanding any other Act, for the purpose of prosecuting an offence against section 51(1), (2) or (2a) where the court before which the accused is bound to appear at the time when he fails to comply with his bail undertaking is the Supreme Court or the District Court.